marsgroves/CYBERSECURITY/WebDevelopment/WebDevelopment.md

 An Application Programming Interface or API that allows people to interact directly with back-end-like services.

 28. What type of underlying technology allows for microservices to become scalable and have redundancy?

+Containers which allow microservices to be both scalable and redundant.